OfficeDev/microsoft-teams-apps-course-companion/README.md

 - Discover relevant content based on curriculum or interest using filters available on the tab.
 - Bookmark content for self-paced learning across subjects.
 - Share resources or learning modules using a messaging extension.

+### Admins
+- People with Admin permissions will have the ability to manage i.e. edit or delete resources and learning modules created by educators.

 Simplified workflow of the app:
 - Admins of the app will configure the grades, subjects, and tags which can be used by educators to create learning resources.